Top 30 Best CRPGs Ever

 Trivia: Westwood, the developer of Eye of the Beholder I & II, later left SSI, D&D and the Forgotten Realms to create the abominable Lands of Lore series.

-The Ultima series' creator Richard Garriott – aka Lord British – is perhaps himself a more interesting character than any of those he created.
-And although the series concluded with the bug-ridden mess known as Ultima IX: Ascension, earlier games were superb – and perhaps mostly so Ultima VII.
+The Ultima series' creator, Richard Garriott—aka Lord British—is perhaps a more interesting character than any of those he created.
+And although the series concluded with the bug-ridden mess known as Ultima IX: Ascension, earlier games were superb—and perhaps mostly so Ultima VII.
 It was divided into two parts: The Black Gate and The Serpent Isle, each of them with their own expansion packs.
 It's an amazingly well-balanced RPG for its time, with an equal emphasis on storytelling and exploration.

 5. Betrayal at Krondor (1993)

-Unlike most RPGs from the same period, Betrayal at Krondor doesn't rely just on leveling up or reaching the next dungeon to spur players on.
-It's divided into chapters much like a book, and as a matter of fact it is based on Raymond E. Feist's Riftwar novels.
-The 1998 sequel Return to Krondor was also well received and probably worth a look.
+Unlike most RPGs from the same period, Betrayal at Krondor doesn't rely on leveling up or reaching the next dungeon to spur players on.
+It's divided into chapters much like a book, and as a matter of fact, it is based on Raymond E. Feist's Riftwar novels.
+The 1998 sequel Return to Krondor was also well received and is probably worth a look.

 6. Fallout (1997)